 - Divide what you have to learn into small chunks of information.
 Your brain will naturally absorb what you are learning if you focus on a little at a time.
 You can learn an infinite amount of information, providing you break it up into small enough pieces.

 - Use plain paper.
 The problem with lined paper is that you will be tempted to write in whole sentences.
 And the problem with that is that it’s very difficult for your brain to remember any of it.
 Remember: less is more.
 When you write your notes you need to aim to only write 10% or so of the original material.
 Now, finding the right 10%… that’s the art!

 - Use colours to draw your notes.
 The more visual (images, diagrams, symbols etc) your notes, the easier your brain will find remembering them.
 You want a better memory?
 More pictures, fewer words.
 That’s the key.

 - And use those colours to group similar information together.
 Use colour strategically, not randomly.
 When you organise your notes use colour purposefully to help you remember chunks of information.

 - Always, always, always hand-draw your notes.
 Research demonstrates time and time again, that the brain-processing required makes the strongest memories in the brain.
 You miss out on this when you type on a computer.

 - When you have finished learning a chunk of information, devise a test question for yourself.
-Many people shoot themselves in the foot when revising by looking at the notes they’ve made first and then attempting to recall them.
+Many people shoot themselves in the foot when studying for Advanced Exams by looking at the notes they’ve made first and then attempting to recall them.
 All this does is test your short-term memory.
 That’s going to be no good to you in the exam when you will need to pull information out of your long-term memory.